greggman/HappyFunTimes/docs/makinggames.md

 *   No comments!
 JSON is NOT JavaScript.

-*   All Strings and identifiers must be quoted.
+*   All Strings and identifiers must be quoted with double quotes.
 The only things not quoted are numbers and `true`, `false`, and `null`.

 *   It's case sensitive. `"HappyFunTimes"` is NOT the same as `"happyFunTimes"`